kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 title: "Happy Birthday Kyma"
 author:
   name: "Lukasz Gornicki, Community Manager and Core & Supporting Capability Owner"
 tags:
   - community
 redirectFrom:
   - "/blog/happy-birthday-kyma"
 ---

-Kyma is already 1 year old and we have a feeling it has only recently been open-sourced.
+Kyma is already 1-year-old and we have a feeling it has only recently been open-sourced.
 Let me take you on a journey to the past to bring back the most interesting moments.
 Once we look back, let us see what the future brings.

 <!-- overview -->